chentipeng/chentipeng.github.io/content/home/teaching.md

       <!-- [Lecture 1.](https://www.bilibili.com) Difference-in-Differences and Fixed Effects Models. -->

       <!-- [Lecture 2.](https://www.bilibili.com) Synthetic Control and Extensions. -->

+ -  # title: Public Personnel Management
+    links:
+     - name: Syllabus
+       url: /uploads/Syllabus_Public Personnel Management_Chen.pdf
+       params:
+        target: blank

+    description: |2-

+      ### Public Personnel Management

+       ###### Overview

+       This course examines public sector human resources management policies and systems.
+Students will learn about the role and dynamics of public human resources systems, and how systems, policies, and rules reflect and support the public values in a democratic system, including managerial efficiency and effectiveness, as well as the democratic values of equity, representation, and accountability.
+This course also covers key topics of organizational theory and behavior in the public sector, including public service motivation, group behavior, leadership, and performance.
+Upon completion, this course will provide a foundation that will benefit students in both their studies of public administration and their professional careers.

+       ###### Course Objectives

+       - Describe the role of human resource management in the public sector
+       - Understand the goals and tools of goal setting, public personnel appraisals, and performance management
+       - Understand the recruitment and retention challenges, as well as compensation and benefit options in the public sector
+       - Demonstrate the capacity to effectively address managerial issues, including: a) Employee need and motivation; b) Employee morale, attitudes, and behaviors; c) Communication; and d) Diversity and inclusion
+       - Know and apply the prominent theories of leadership to employee situations
+       - Effectively communicate strategies and responses to organizational challenges

+-  # title: Applied Statistics for Public Service
+    links:
+     - name: Syllabus
+       url: /uploads/Syllabus_Applied Statistics_Chen.pdf
+       params:
+        target: blank

+    description: |2-

+      ### Applied Statistics for Public Service

+       ###### Overview

+        Statistics is the study of how best to collect, analyze, and draw conclusions from data to solve a problem.
+Policymakers use evidence from big data and statistics to assist their decision-making for social problems.
+Scientists seek to understand the world by carefully collecting data and using rigorous statistical analysis.
+This course is designed to provide students with the skills and knowledge necessary to collect, understand, analyze, interpret, and criticize datasets for the purpose of studying and understanding public service.
+At the end of this course, students will learn basic concepts of statistics, data, and statistical inference.
+Students will also have the skills to conduct basic analyses of data in R software.
+Throughout the course, students will be expected to connect the statistical skills they learn with their own interests in public service problems.

+       ###### Course Objectives

+       - Understand and use elementary statistics (descriptive statistics, statistical inference, etc.) to explore, describe, and analyze problems in public service settings
+       - Understand basic concepts of statistics, including confidence interval, probability, sampling, and regression
+       - Locate, download, import, and analyze secondary data for public service
+       - Use statistical software, such as R, to clean and analyze quantitative data
+       - Understand how research, data collection, variable construction, and analysis are socially constructed activities with limitations
+       - Communicate about statistical results for a lay audience

  -  # title: Teaching Assistant
     #links: